View Document Text

 graphs that are generated from the firm’s securities analysis and reporting

-systems located on the Adviser’s website.
+systems located on the Advisor’s website.
 Account aggregation, back-testing

 and hypothetical projections may be used for long-term financial, education,